PHIL 316 - FALL 2018 - DR. KEITH KORCZ

 grade (i.e., a grade other than F, NC or U).

-it is late.
-For every five unexcused absences or partial absences, your
+For every five unexcused absences or partial absences, your course

-course grade will be dropped by a letter grade.
-Remember to turn cell
+grade will be dropped by a letter grade.
+Remember to turn cell phones

-phones off and to put them away.
-Finally, be sure you are familiar with
+off and to put them away.
+Neither lectures nor class materials may be

 All assignments for this class must be completed individually, and any